fustyles/fuClaw/README.md

 To evolve from a standalone edge device into a collaborative **Multi-Agent Ecosystem**, fuClaw expands its Prompt-Orchestrated Tool Routing mechanism with native autonomous communication tools: `/tcpSendMessage`, `/mqttSendMessage`, `/mqttSendImage`, `/telegramSendMessage`, `/telegramSendImage`, and `/lineSendMessage`.

 These tools empower the Gemini reasoning engine to not only manipulate local GPIOs but also autonomously decide when to propagate state telemetry, textual alerts, or raw binary payloads across P2P networks, MQTT brokers, Telegram, and Line.
+The target addresses for these channels (peer MQTT topics, TCP peer endpoints, household-admin Telegram/Line/MQTT destinations) live in dedicated, reserved sections of `device.md` alongside the GPIO pin mappings — populated only once a deployment actually needs multi-agent or multi-channel notification, and left empty by default on a single-device setup.

 ### Extended Tool Contracts